BeforeLights/AWS-Worklog/content/1-Worklog/1.12-Week12/_index.md

 ### Week 12 Objectives:
+*   Design and optimize the UX for the S3 Incident Response Dashboard.
+*   Secure the public dashboard by implementing Cognito Authentication with React.
+*   Prevent unauthorized Athena query costs by implementing session-based access control.
+*   Explore alternative Linux setup (Arch) and WireGuard VPN networking.

 ### Tasks to be carried out this week:
 | Day | Task                                                                                                                                                                                                   | Start Date | Completion Date | Reference Material                        |